 Elsewhere, you had Stomping Ground's partnerships with Melbourne City FC and Melbourne Airport, Six String's beer for the Central Coast Mariners, Singapore Airlines taking on Cheeky Monkey, Green Beacon and BentSpoke, leading gig venue Forum Melbourne getting right behind local craft beer and Gage Roads securing pouring rights at the new Perth Stadium.
 There were more examples too, each showing the opportunities that are out there for small brewers.

 One of the most rewarding aspects of working in the craft beer world is the unlikely scenarios it occasionally throws up.
 Once such scenario involved the guy above, an Italian research scientist called Lorenzo Albanese.
 His team's work featured in the article Cavitation Salvation, by guest writer Dan Sandy.

 Lorenzo is looking to see whether a process called cavitation could help reduce brew times, water usage, energy consumption and waste byproducts in brewing.
 Within the article, Dan wrote that: "Lorenzo is no bearded, beanie-wearing brewer"; upon reading the article, Lorenzo rocked up to his lab with beanie and bottle of homebrew and sent us the above photo.
 Saluti!

 Other widely enjoyed articles including Guy Southern's look at the Haze Craze, the results of the 2017 Beer Cartel Australian Craft Beer Survey and various The Story Of, beer travel and Crafty Crawl articles.

-Here's to the next two thousand articles in 2018!
+Here's to the next two thousand posts in 2018!

 You can check out which articles were most read in 2016 here and look out for our peer into the future in Through The Looking Glass II on New Year's Day.